jeevan11jacob-svg/task-manager-devops/README.md

 * AmazonSSMManagedInstanceCore
 * CloudWatchAgentServerPolicy

-This allows the CloudWatch Agent to publish monitoring data without storing AWS access keys directly on the server.
+This allows the CloudWatch Agent to publish monitoring data using the EC2 instance role instead of storing AWS access keys directly on the server.

+---

 ## 🐞 Troubleshooting Highlights

 Several real-world DevOps issues were encountered and resolved during development.

-### Jenkins had no npm
+### Jenkins Had No npm

 Jenkins initially attempted to run: